In her memoir The Family Outing, author Jessi Hempel writes: "The more I live in the world, the more I come to understand that everyone has a closet."

 I wasn't ready to be visible—as a queer person and certainly not as a queer writer.

 Times have changed!
-Not only do I proudly identify as a member of the LGBTQ+ community, I'm building a community for LGBTQ+ writers and I've written a memoir about my coming out journey.
+Not only do I proudly identify as a member of the LGBTQ+ community, I'm building a mentorship and community for LGBTQ+ writers and I've written a memoir about my coming out journey.

 This memoir—and the bravery to write it—didn't happen over night.